Prashant0664/Blog-website/README.md

 🔥 **Blogging:** Users can create and publish their blogs with rich text formatting.

+🔥 **Sharing:** Users can share any blogs on social media platforms;

+🔥 **Filter Blogs:** Users can search other users and filter content according to category.

 🔥 **Project Posting:** Users can share and showcase their projects on their profile.

-🔥 **Social Features:** Users can follow other users, comment on blogs, and save/bookmark content they like.
+🔥 **Social Features:** Users can follow other users, comment on blogs, and save, like and bookmark content they like.

 🔥 **Responsive Design:** The website is designed to work seamlessly on various screen sizes and devices.